Hthoman/Learning-Python/README.md

 # Learning-python

-Repo for scripting and python
+Repo for learning python and scripting.
+Progress through various Moocs will be here